steveliles/roman-numerals-test/README.md

 It is not compulsory to complete all tasks - it is better to have a working solution to task 1 than incorrect solutions to all tasks.

+#### Submission

+* Create a public github repo
+* push your code to it
+* tell us where to find it and what version of node you've used

 Have fun ...

 ## Part I